Making Graduation a Reality, One Class at a Time!

 We offer a variety of valuable seminars/presentations to assist students in achieving academic goals, developing useful class-related skills, and ensuring continued academic progress.

-All SSS participants may participate in the SSS Club, which meets on the 1st and 3rd of each month, unless otherwise noted.
+All SOAR participants may participate in the SOAR Club, which meets on the 1st and 3rd of each month, unless otherwise noted.
 The purpose of the club shall be to emphasize the attainment of leadership and social skills, as well as the creation of pathways that link education to career and life satisfaction.
+The club officers, SOAR Ambassadors, represent the club in both on and off campus activities and serve as student leaders in the program.

-The SSS Grant Aid Award is a financial award available to SSS participants through a generous grant from the US Department of Education.
+The SOAR Grant Aid Award is a financial award available to SOAR participants who receive Pell grant, through a generous grant from the US Department of Education.
+The award amount may be no less than the minimum Pell award and no greater than the participant's cost of attendance.

 • Improve participant retention by supplementing financial assistance for low-income participants with unmet financial need.